 What about car and student loans?

 Auto loans are not generally impacted by the Fed rate hike because most are usually fixed-interest loans.
-However, this latest rate hike — the biggest in over 20 years — may have a small impact, according to Jessica Caldwell, executive director of insights for Edmunds.

 As for student loans, all government-held federal student loans have been in a payment pause, with interest suspended, since March 2020 due to the coronavirus pandemic.
-That relief was originally scheduled to end on May 1, 2022, but in April, President Joe Biden extended that relief further to Sept.
+That relief was originally scheduled to end on May 1, 2022, but in April, President Joe Biden extended it further to Sept.
 1. Any interest rate increase by the Fed will have no impact on these loans.
 Additionally, Congress establishes federal student loan interest rates through legislation, which it updates periodically, and not the lenders.

 But, borrowers with a private loan may have a fixed or a variable rate tied to the Libor, London InterBank Offered Rate, another key interest rate used by banks for short-term lending with other banks, according to CNBC.
 That means as the Fed raises rates, borrowers will likely pay more in interest, although how much more will vary by the benchmark and lender.